 Daniel Dale Johnston (b.
 Sacramento, California, 1961; d.
 Waller, Texas, 2019) was an American singer-songwriter and a significant figure in the indie music scene of the 1990s.
 Johnston produced over twenty albums and as many singles within his lifetime to an ever-growing international audience.
 His influence as a songwriter and musician is evident in the numerous musical icons who have covered his songs, including Tom Waits, Eddie Vedder, Beck, Phoebe Bridgers, Jeff Tweedy, and Lana Del Rey.
 In addition to his success in music, Johnston was celebrated for his visual art and showed his work at museums and galleries internationally, including the Whitney Museum of American Art’s Whitney Biennial in 2006.
 Several books and documentaries have been made about his art, music, and life, including the award-winning documentary The Devil and Daniel Johnston (2005).
 Today, the Hi, How Are You Project, created with the support of Johnston and his family, generates awareness and ongoing dialog about mental health in Daniel's honor.

-Daniel Johnston: I Live My Broken Dreams is made possible through the generous cooperation of the Daniel Johnston Estate and Story of an Artist, a project of Electric Lady Studios.
+Daniel Johnston: I Live My Broken Dreams is presented by Vans + No-Comply.
+The exhibition is made possible through the generous cooperation of the Daniel Johnston Estate and Story of an Artist, a project of Electric Lady Studios.

 1 Tarssa Yazdani and Don Goede, The Life, Art & Music of Daniel Johnston (San Francisco: Last Gasp Publishing, 2006), 50.